martinber/sdl_fungeoid/README.md

 - Input handling:

+    - I make no distintion between touch and mouse events.

     - `screens.c` handles window and quit events, then, calls `input_handle_event()` so the input handles the touch/mouse/keyboard events.